sukykaur/AzureBlueprintDW/overview.md

 ## Overview

 The [Federal Risk and Authorization Management Program (FedRAMP)](https://www.fedramp.gov/), is a U.S. government-wide program that provides a standardized approach to security assessment, authorization, and continuous monitoring for cloud products and services.
-This Azure Blueprint Automation – Data Warehouse for FedRAMP provides guidance and automation scripts to deliver a Microsoft Azure data warehouse architecture that implements the FedRAMP High or Moderate set of controls depending on your compliance needs.
-This solution automates deployment and configuration of Azure resources for a common reference architecture, demonstrating ways in which customers can meet specific security and compliance requirements and serves as a foundation for customers to build and configure their own data warehouse solutions in Azure.
+This Azure Blueprint Automation – Data Warehouse for FedRAMP provides guidance and automation scripts to deliver a Microsoft Azure data warehouse architecture that implements the FedRAMP High set of controls.
+This solution automates deployment and configuration of Azure resources for a common reference architecture, demonstrating ways in which customers can meet specific security and compliance requirements and serves as a foundation for customers to build and configure their own data warehouse solutions in Azure. **Note: This solution deploys to Azure Government.**

 This architecture is intended to serve as a foundation for customers to adjust to their specific requirements and should not be used as-is in a production environment.
 Deploying an application into this environment without modification is not sufficient to completely meet the requirements of the FedRAMP High baseline.
 Please note the following:
 - This architecture provides a baseline to help customers use Azure in a FedRAMP-compliant manner.